reeshabhkumarranjan/Null-to-Optional-Eclipse-Plugin/README.md

 The project includes a maven configuration file using the tycho plug-in, which is part of the [maven eclipse plugin](http://www.eclipse.org/m2e/).
 Running `mvn install` will install all dependencies.
 Note that if you are not using maven, this plugin depends on https://github.com/khatchad/edu.cuny.citytech.refactoring.common, the **Eclipse SDK**, **Eclipse SDK tests**, and the **Eclipse testing framework**.
 The latter three can be installed from the "Install New Software..." menu option under "Help" in Eclipse.

+#### Optionally:
+JDT UI contributes some useful plugins for working with AST's and the Java Model that are not part of the Eclipse SDK but can be downloaded from this update site: http://www.eclipse.org/jdt/ui/update-site.
+- org.eclipse.jdt.astview - ASTView
+- org.eclipse.jdt.jeview - JavaElement View

 ### Running the Evaluator

 The plug-in edu.cuny.hunter.optionalrefactoring.eval is the evaluation plug-in.
 Note that it is not included in the standard update site as that it user focused.
 To run the evaluator, clone the repository and build and run the plug-in from within Eclipse.
 This will load the plug-in edu.cuny.hunter.optionalrefactoring.eval (verify in "installation details.").